What to Expect

 Here are a few answers to your questions about what you might expect on your first visit.
 And if you have a question you don’t see an answer for, please send us an email, message us on facebook, or call the church office.
 We would love to help you in whatever way we can.

-What time are your worship services?
+What time is your worship service?

 Do I have to dress up?